viktornar/water-quality/README.md

 * Would be nice to make integration with any BI tools
 * Some approaches probably are wrong because of missing knowledge how to work with spark and kafka
-* Would be nice to learn how to work with kafka schema, but sake of simplicity in this project I didn't use it
+* Would be nice to learn how to work with kafka schema, but for the sake of simplicity in this project I didn't use it
-* Probably more space for improvement
+* Probably, more space for improvement